mloef/CodeSignal_Practice_Industry_Coding_Framework/Readme.md

 1. **Timing**: Set a strict time limit of 90 minutes for yourself to complete the tasks ⏳.
 This practice is designed to simulate the time constraints often present in real assessments, fostering the development of effective time management skills.
 2. **Sequential Progression**: Start with Level 1 and do not advance to the subsequent level until you have fully completed the preceding one 🛤️.
 This methodical approach ensures a gradual and thorough understanding of the challenges presented.

-3. **Testing and Development Environment**: Focus your coding efforts within the `simulation.py` file 🖥️.
+3. **Testing and Development Environment**: Focus your coding efforts within the `solution.py` file 🖥️.
 This file is where you will implement your solutions and simulate the operations described in the tasks.

-4. **Running Tests**: Utilize the provided `test_simulation.py` file to run unit tests against your code 🧪.
+4. **Running Tests**: Utilize the provided `test_solution.py` file to run unit tests against your code 🧪.
 This file contains test cases for each level, allowing you to verify the correctness of your solutions incrementally.
 To run the tests for a specific level, use the following command structure in your terminal or command prompt:

-   - For Level 1 tests: `python3 -m unittest test_simulation.TestSimulateCodingFramework.test_group_1`
+   - For all tests: `python3 -m unittest test_solution`
-   - For Level 2 tests: `python3 -m unittest test_simulation.TestSimulateCodingFramework.test_group_2`
+   - For Level 1 tests: `python3 -m unittest test_solution.Level1`
    - For subsequent levels, adjust the `test_group_x` part of the command accordingly.

 5. **Refactoring**: As you progress through the levels, revisit and refactor your earlier solutions as needed to accommodate the additional functionality required by later tasks 🔧.
 This iterative process is key to developing scalable and maintainable software.